 This research pointed towards following questions:

-What kind of images suits your purpose and how much attention you pay on them?
+- What kind of images suits your purpose and how much attention you pay to them?

 Same goes for the images content writers use in their posts.
 So how many kinds of images have you tried to grab your readers’ attention?
 Are you satisfied with the way you’re using images on your blog?

 There are as many as 8 popular ways of image creation used by professional writers.
 They are discussed as under:

 Here are some of the most common types of visual content that you might want to use in your posts.